 Foods To Lower C-Reactive Protein

-Eat no more than 10 g of carbs and less than 5 g of sugar.
+Keep your carbs low and less than 5 g of sugar.
 Include foods containing:

 - Vitamin C (strawberries, bell peppers, broccoli and Brussel sprouts) fiber (avocado, coconut, artichoke, okra, raspberry or blackberry)